Game saves compatibility

 Parts of the game which may be safely added or removed:

-• Custom properties.
+- Custom properties.
+Adding is safe.
 If you remove existing ones, their values may still load from the older save but will not be accessible.

 Adding or removing any kind of plain resources, such as